The Grand Canyon of the Yellowstone (1872): History and description

-The large painting was purchased by Congress in 1872, for $10,000.
-It is part of the collection of the Smithsonian American Art Museum, but is displayed in the National Statuary Hall in the United States Capitol.
+The large painting was purchased by Congress in 1872 for $10,000 and displayed at the United States Capitol.
+In 1950, President Harry Truman signed Public Law 81-603 transferring the painting to the permanent custody of the U.S. Department of the Interior.
+It is part of the collection of the U.S. Department of the Interior Museum, where it is on exhibit to the public.

 Moran found critical and commercial success with his sketches and paintings of Yellowstone.
 He would subsequently travel the American West and create many more works of art, including a second painting titled The Grand Canyon of the Yellowstone (1893–1901), which displays a more mature treatment of the same landscape.

 Reception

 The Grand Canyon of the Yellowstone was met with critical acclaim.
 The poet and editor Richard Watson Gilder called it the "most remarkable work of art which has been exhibited in this country for a long time."
 The painting also captured the public's imagination, and influenced the decision to preserve Yellowstone National Park for future generations.